dy1io/hostathing.com/_pages/terms.md

 #### 2.2.
 Discord User ID

 If you choose to provide your Discord user ID, it may be used to facilitate Single Sign-On (SSO) through Discord, enhancing your experience and facilitating communication and coordination within your gaming community.
 It is an optional field, and you can choose not to provide it.

+#### 2.3.
+Public IP Addresses

+We collect your public IP addresses for logging and auditing purposes.
+This information is used to enhance the security and performance of our services.
+It is important to note that public IP addresses do not contain personally identifiable information.

+#### 2.4.
+User Avatars

+User avatars are used to customize your account profile and enhance your user experience on our platform.

 ### 3. Sharing of Information